DichromaticLB/wadu/README.md

 Wadu uses a pseudo C language so you should expect some of its quirks

-The language has 2 datatypes, unsigned integer and vector of bytes with an arbitrary length.
+The language has 2 data types: unsigned integer and vector of bytes of arbitrary length.

 ```
 $Integer=0x414243;